frougon/TeX-stuff/LaTeX/mmxref/README.md

-  For instance, in a document where hyperlinks are enabled, you can use `\mmxSetup{use-hyperlinks=false}` within the document in order to temporarily suppress their generation my `mmxref`.
+  For instance, in a document where hyperlinks are enabled, you can use `\mmxSetup{use-hyperlinks=false}` within the document in order to temporarily suppress their generation by `mmxref`.

 For all things that aren't documented here (in particular, most commands from the second item of the preceding list), please refer to `mmxref.sty`.
 Most